fncbook/fnc/book/intro/floating-point.md

     \lim_{n\to\infty} \frac{\pi \beta_n^2}{2n}=1.
     ```

     In Julia the function `randn` simulates drawing numbers from the normal or Gaussian distribution (i.e., the bell curve) with mean zero and variance 1.
-Choose a unique positive integer seed value $s$ (for example, use the last 5 digits of your phone number) and enter `import Rand; Rand.seed!(s)` to initialize the random number generator.
+Choose a unique positive integer seed value $s$ (for example, use the last 5 digits of your phone number) and enter `import Random; Random.seed!(s)` to initialize the random number generator.
 Then the following code generates one random walk for $n=10^4$:

     ``` julia
     r = randn(10000)           # draw random numbers